top of page

 Vegetable gardens

-After a short period of time, the seedlings began to sprout, the gardens flourished, and tomatoes and other vegetables from the garden began to be added to the family menu.
-They learned to turn food scraps into compost that fertilizes the garden.
-But not only were edible seedlings planted, but also ornamental plants that are suitable for desert conditions began to color the area green.
+After a short period of time, the seedlings began to sprout, the gardens flourished, and tomatoes and other vegetables from the garden began to be integrated into the family menu.
+At the same time, the participants learned to turn food scraps into compost, which serves as a natural fertilizer that enriches the soil and supports the continuity of growth.
+Thus, the project not only adds fresh produce to the table, but also encourages environmental thinking and tools for sustainability in an accessible and practical way.

 To subscribe to our newsletter